MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P06-Introduction-to-Bar-Button-Items/content.md

       }
     }

-The code above is identical to the code we added in the `prepareForSegue()` method in the List Notes View Controller.
+The code above is identical to the code we added in the `prepareForSegue()` method in the List Notes Table View Controller.

 # Running the App!